Zippland/Snap-Solver/README.md

 ## 💫 Project Overview

-**Snap-Solver** is a revolutionary AI-powered exam and study tool designed for students, test-takers, and self-learners.
-Simply **press a hotkey** to automatically capture any question on your screen, and let AI analyze and provide detailed solutions.
+**Snap-Solver-Plus** is a revolutionary AI-powered exam and study tool designed for students, test-takers, and self-learners.
+Simply **press the screenshot button** or **paste an image** to automatically capture any question on your screen, and let AI analyze and provide detailed solutions.

 Whether it's complex math equations, physics problems, coding challenges, or other academic subjects, Snap-Solver delivers clear, accurate, and structured solutions to help you understand and master key concepts.